Weak Hausdorff space

 In mathematics, a weak Hausdorff space or weakly Hausdorff space is a topological space where the image of every continuous map from a compact Hausdorff space into the space is closed.
-In particular, every Hausdorff space is weak Hausdorff.
-As a separation property, it is stronger than T1, which is equivalent to the statement that points are closed.
-Specifically, every weak Hausdorff space is a T1 space.

 The notion was introduced by M. C. McCord to remedy an inconvenience of working with the category of Hausdorff spaces.
 It is often used in tandem with compactly generated spaces in algebraic topology.
 For that, see the category of compactly generated weak Hausdorff spaces.

+Their strictness as separation properties in increasing order is T1 (points are closed), Δ-Hausdorff, weak Hausdorff, KC space, k-Hausdorff, and Hausdorff (T_{2}); see the following for explanations.

 k-Hausdorff spaces

 A k-Hausdorff space is a topological space which satisfies any of the following equivalent conditions: